-Depending on where we live in the United States, collaborative care between midwives and obstetricians/gynecologist varies considerably.
+Depending on where we live in the United States, the level of collaboration between midwives and obstetricians/gynecologist who provide OBGYN healthcare varies considerably.

-For Brattleboro OB/GYN and Four Seasons Midwifery, a collaborative approach has existed since opening of the practice.
+At Four Seasons OBGYN and Midwifery, a collaborative approach has existed since opening of the practice.
 In 2001, Lois Trezise, CNM, joined Brattleboro OB/GYN as their first midwife.
-A collaborative relationship occurred naturally with a strong commitment between the three providers to deliver continuity of care for women seeking maternity and gynecology care.
+A collaborative relationship developed naturally with a strong commitment between the three providers to deliver continuity of care for women seeking maternity and gynecology care.

 Over the past 13 years, our practice has grown to include three certified nurse midwives and three obstetricians/gynecologist.
 After hiring our third midwife, we established a midwifery model of care.
 The name of our practice changed to Brattleboro OB/GYN and Four Seasons Midwifery reflecting our collaborative relationship.